Linerre/Arch/README.md

 I am using both Arch and Artix now.
 I must start learning C as early as possible.

-~~**Arch has a great mirrolist, whicn ensures the rolling update.
-Artix, however, is not working very well under some conditions when the network connetion often fails to get the updates.**~~
-I can of course change my mirror site and rely heavily on the great arch mirrors.

-~~Arch KDE for python and hacking learning, say Lisp.~~ Void for config learning start a new journey
-Keep moving

 ## A Work in Progress
 This repo, *a work in progress*, holds my notes (in the `Notes` dir) about installing and configurating my Arch Linux.
 The notes have been divided into sections corresponding to the stages during my Arch journey: